-LONG ISLAND’S ANTI-RACISM PROJECT GAINS NATIONAL RECOGNITION
+SPECIAL REPORT: LONG ISLAND’S ANTI-RACISM PROJECT GAINS NATIONAL RECOGNITION

-On May 30th an Obama Foundation newsletter featured Long Island’s Anti-Racism Project, saying its website contained “very comprehensive and practical resources that the world should see.”
+On May 30th, 2020, an Obama Foundation newsletter featured Long Island’s Anti-Racism Project, saying its website contained “very comprehensive and practical resources that the world should see.”
 The Obama Foundation’s email also shared a message from President Barack Obama addressing George Floyd’s death and how “for millions of Americans, being treated differently on account of race is tragically, painfully, maddeningly ‘normal’” — and shouldn’t be in 2020 America.
 This is the very same topic the Anti-Racism Project has made it their mission to inform communities about.
-For three years, this group of diverse members have led workshops discussing how to be “anti-racist” (taking concrete actions to eliminate one’s own racial bias and work to dismantle racist systems) in hopes of educating participants about how institutionalized racism, internalized racism and white privilege feed oppression.
+For the past several years, this group of diverse members have led workshops discussing how to be “anti-racist” (taking concrete actions to eliminate one’s own racial bias and working to dismantle racist systems) in hopes of educating participants about how institutionalized racism, internalized racism and white privilege feed oppression.
 Tonight, Bill Walton, one of the project’s early participants turned facilitator and Hedda Marcus, a facilitator who helped develop the Anti-Racism Project’s curriculum, join us for a very candid discussion on social change and creating a society that is truly egalitarian.